• Skip to primary navigation

 • Oil for frying

-• 2 tablespoons of chopped cilantro for garnish
+• 2 tablespoons cilantro or coriander

 For Kanji: